Della Rae Morrison - Singer/Songwriter and leader of Madjitil Moorna

 Candice also has a passion for helping other Indigenous Artists who want to for fill their dreams in music.
 That’s when she decided to teach at Abmusic College in 2007.

 In 2008 she started an Indigenous Female vocal group named “Moana Dreaming” who have been very successful with 62 gigs, 3 tours including workshops to date.
 In May 2009 Candice received 2 awards at the WA TOO SOLID Music Awards for female artist of the year and over all Gold and Solid Artist of the year.
-2011 Candice was selected in Australia to compete in the world singers competition ‘The Crimea Music Fest’ held in Yalta/Ukraine.
-Which was broadcast to millions across Europe.
+2011 Candice was selected in Australia to compete in the world singers competition ‘The Crimea Music Fest’ held in Yalta/Ukraine which was broadcast to millions across Europe.

 Most recently she has been manager and director of the highly successful and nationally renowned Motown tribute band, The Merindas.
+Their move to Melbourne in early 2018 has been very successful.
+Unfortunately this means Candice's involvement with Madjitil Moorna is reduced but we look forward to her guest appearances!

 Candice's confidence and success continue to help and inspire her students and colleagues as well as singers and emerging performers with Madjitil Moorna Choir.